 Accommodation On The Gibb River Road

-Station Stays, Wilderness Lodges, Wilderness Camps.
-Which Is Your Favourite?
+Station Stays, Wilderness Lodges, Wilderness Camps

-Most people camp, but even die hard bush campers like me don't mind the odd night with a hot shower and a meal that someone else cooked (and does the dishes for).
+There are quite a few excellent accommodation options along the Gibb River Road.
+Most people camp, but even die hard bush campers like me don't mind the odd night with a hot shower and someone else cooking dinner.
+(And doing the dishes!)

 El Questro Station

-Only about 100 km from Kununurra (less than 50 km on the Gibb River Road), El Questro is by far the biggest and best know tourist venture in the Kimberley.
+Only about 100 km from Kununurra (less than 50 km on the Gibb River Road), El Questro is by far the biggest and best known tourist venture in the Kimberley.
 Their marketing machine is so efficient that people overseas get the impression El Questro is the Kimberley, and the Kimberley is El Questro.

-The easiest places to visit on El Questro are Emma Gorge, El Qestro Gorge (a challenging walk but worth it) and the Zebedee Hot Springs (where you get kicked out at lunch time to make room for the more illustruos clientele...).
+The easiest places to visit on El Questro are Emma GorgeEl Qestro Gorge and the Zebedee Hot Springs (where you get kicked out at lunch time to make room for the more illustruos clientele.)
+There are many more gorges and 4x4 tracks to explore, either by yourself or on a guided tour or cruise.

 Return to top